enonic/old-xp-doc/doc/developer/schema/layouts.rst

 Field set
 ---------

-In order to group items visually, a field set may be used.
-This is an XML element with a label that will cause the form in the admin console to group the inputs inside the set under a heading from the label of the field set.
+A field set may be used to group items visually.
+The example below will create a form in the admin console with the inputs grouped under the label of the field set.

 .. literalinclude:: code/field-set.xml
    :language: xml